Navigation

 Your pelvic floor muscles form a sling across the base of your pelvis.
 They support your bladder, bowel and womb, keeping them in place so they work properly.

-If you’re breastfeeding, you’ll need to consider a few things before you return to running.
+If you’re breastfeeding, here’s a few things to consider before you start running again.

 • Time your breastfeeding so your breasts aren’t overly full when you run.
-This will help your breasts feel more comfortable.
+This will help them to feel more comfortable.

 • Keep hydrated.
 Both exercise and milk supply (lactation) require extra fluid.
 Make sure you drink enough water before and after your run.